-There’s a reason it’s called “Mad Hatter” and it’s not for the heat.
-No, the shape is one of the more unique you’ll find on the Scoville scale.
-Imagine a chili that’s been smushed, taking on a mitre-like shape in the process.
+There’s a reason it’s called “Mad Hatter,” and it’s not for the heat.
+No, the shape is one of the more unique on the Scoville scale.
+Imagine a chili that’s been smushed, taking on a miter-like shape in the process.
 It looks a lot like a bishop’s hat.
-The fruits grow to two to three inches wide, and they age from green to red gaining in flavor along the way.
+The fruits grow two to three inches wide, and they age from green to red, gaining in flavor along the way.
 The plant itself grows to roughly three feet tall (and about the same wide.)

 What do Mad Hatter peppers taste like?